-A head ultrasound is a safe and painless test that uses sound waves to make images of the brain.
+A head ultrasound uses sound waves to make images of the brain.

-Head ultrasounds are only done on babies younger than 6 months old, whose skull bones have not completely grown together (that is, they still have a soft spot on top of their head, known as a fontanel).
+Head ultrasounds are done only on young babies, whose skull bones have not completely grown together (that is, they still have a soft spot on top of their head, known as a fontanel).
 This is because bones block the passage of ultrasound waves.
 The fontanel provides an opening for the sound waves to get through and reach the brain.

 Doctors order head ultrasounds when there's a concern about neurological problems in an infant.
-Premature babies who require intensive care frequently have head ultrasounds to rule out neurological complications of prematurity, such as bleeding in the brain (intraventricular hemorrhage, or IVH) or injury to the white matter of the brain surrounding the ventricles (periventricular leukomalacia, or PVL).
+Premature babies who need intensive care often get head ultrasounds to rule out neurological problems from their early birth, such as bleeding in the brain (intraventricular hemorrhage, or IVH) or injury to the white matter of the brain surrounding the ventricles (periventricular leukomalacia, or PVL).

 A doctor also might order a head ultrasound for a baby with: